A-Level students get chance to sample university life

 Scott McKenzie, Head of Widening Participation and Outreach, said: “Cardiff University is delighted to be part of the Pathways to Law programme, which we hope will inspire the next generation of lawyers.
 We hope this initiative will demonstrate to students that a career in law is a viable and exciting option for them.”

 Applications for the programme close on 27 November.
-For more information, click here.
+For more information, visit the Sutton Trust website.